korem-lab/DEBIAS-M/README.md

 ### Build synthetic data for the example

-The single-task DEBIAS-M reuiqres two inputs: 1) an X matrix, of dimension `(n_samples) x (1 + n_features)`, whose first column denotes the batch the sample originates from, and whose remaining columns describe the read counts observed for the corresponding sample-taxon pair; and 2) a binary y vector, of length `(n_features)`, describing a corresponding sample's classification label.
+The single-task DEBIAS-M classifier requires two inputs: 1) an X matrix, of dimension `(n_samples) x (1 + n_features)`, whose first column denotes the batch the sample originates from, and whose remaining columns describe the read counts observed for the corresponding sample-taxon pair; and 2) a binary y vector, of length `(n_samples)`, providing the classification label of each sample.

 ```python
 np.random.seed(123)